Chymyst/chymyst-core/docs/chymyst07.md

 The complete working code is found in `Patterns01Spec.scala`.

+## Variations on Readers/Writers

+### Ordered `m` : `n` Readers/Writers

+The Readers/Writers problem is now reformulated with a new requirement that processes should gain access to the resource in the order they requested it.
+The solution must support `m` concurrent Readers and `n` concurrent Writers.

+TODO

+### Fair, ordered `m` : `n` Readers/Writers ("Unisex bathroom")

+The key new requirement is that Readers and Writers should be able to work starvation-free.
+Even if there is a constant stream of Readers and the ratio is `n` to `1`, a single Writer should not wait indefinitely.
+The program should guarantee a fixed upper limit on the waiting time for both Readers and Writers.

+### Majority rule `n` : `n` Readers/Writers ("The Modus Hall problem")

+Readers and Writers have ratio `n` : `n`.
+However, a new rule involving wait times is introduced:
+If more Readers than Writers are waiting to access the resource, no more Writers can be granted access, and vice versa.

 ## Choose and reply to one of many blocking calls (Unix `select`, Actor Model's `receive`)

 The task is to organize the processing of several blocking calls emitted by different concurrent reactions.